thenexthub/Codira/docs/TypeChecker.md

 constraint solver also resolves overloaded declaration references by selecting one of the overloads.

-Solving the constraint systems generated by the Swift language can, in the worst case, require exponential time.
-Even the classic Hindley-Milner type inference algorithm requires exponential time, and the Swift type system introduces additional complications, especially overload resolution.
+Solving the constraint systems generated by the Codira language can, in the worst case, require exponential time.
+Even the classic Hindley-Milner type inference algorithm requires exponential time, and the Codira type system introduces additional complications, especially overload resolution.
 However, the problem size for any particular expression is still fairly small, and the constraint solver can employ a number of tricks to improve performance.
 The [Performance](#Performance) section